 Injured in an Accident?

 In today’s world, people tend to share every aspect of their lives on social media, from their breakfast to celebrity sightings.
 However, when it comes to personal injury accidents, it’s best to keep quiet.
-Social media and personal injury claims do not mix well.
+Social media and personal injury claims do not mix well, so be sure to follow our personal injury social media guidelines.

 According to the Datareportal Global Review: